Namibia

 Note: The information presented here is an abbreviated version of our formal General Information for Tours to Namibia.
 Its purpose is solely to give readers a sense of what might be involved if they took this tour.
 Although we do our best to make sure what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

-ENTERING NAMIBIA: United States citizens will need a passport valid for six months from the date of entry and with at least three blank pages for entry stamps.
-A tourist visa is available on arrival.
+ENTERING NAMIBIA: A passport valid for six months from the date of entry and with three blank pages for stamps is required for entry into Namibia.

 Evidence of a Yellow Fever vaccination must be shown only if you are coming directly from an endemic zone.